calzoneman/aeiou/decwav/README.md

 You will need:

   * An installation of DECTalk (I'm using version 4.61)
+    - I added a workaround specifically for a bug in this version; if you are trying to get the code working with a different version you may wish to replace KillTTS().
   * Visual Studio/Visual C++ (I used 2012 since that's an old version I already had installed in my Windows VM)